Document Type : مقالههای پژوهشی

 Abstract

-Introduction: In Iran, there is no formal educational program on oral and dental health during pregnancy within midwifery curricula.
-Therefore, this study aims to design, implement, and evaluate an oral health training course for undergraduate midwifery students at Isfahan University of Medical Sciences in 1401.
+Introduction: Currently, there is no formal educational program on oral and dental health during pregnancy in midwifery curricula in Iran.
+This study aimed to design, implement, and evaluate an oral health training course during pregnancy for undergraduate midwifery students at Isfahan University of Medical Sciences in 2022-2023.

-Methods: This cross-sectional census study in 1401in Isfahan involved 75 undergraduate midwifery students.
-A validated questionnaire, previously used by Faghihian et al. in 2023, was distributed to assess awareness, attitude, and performance.
-Following the pre-test, a training course was conducted.
-Changes in awareness, attitude, and performance were measured immediately after and three months post-workshop.
-Data were analyzed employing independent t-tests and repeated-measures ANOVA at a 5% significance level.
+Materials and Methods: This descriptive-analytical study was conducted in 2022-2023 in Isfahan on 75 undergraduate midwifery students.
+A validated questionnaire, previously in 2023, was distributed to assess awareness, attitude, and performance.
+After completing the pre-intervention questionnaire, an educational workshop was held.
+Changes in the mean scores of knowledge, attitude, and performance were assessed before, immediately after, and three months after the intervention.
+Data were analyzed using independent-samples t-test and repeated-measures ANOVA at a significance level of 5%.

 Highlights